 Homes rarely come on the market here...typically around 1 a month

-The elementary school for the neighborhood is Washington Elementary, which while a far walk (10-12 minutes) is a 3 minute drive to Howard Avenue.
+The elementary school for the neighborhood is Washington Elementary, which is about a 10-12 minute walk and a 3 minute drive to Howard Avenue.

 There is one public middle school, Burlingame Intermediate School, which is located in the Ray Park neighborhood.
 It’s about a 7 minute drive from Burlingame Park, straight up El Camino.

-There is one public high school, Burlingame High, which is just east of the neighborhood at Oak Grove and Carolan and is a 15 minute walk or 5 minute drive.
+There is one public high school, Burlingame High, which is just east of the neighborhood at Oak Grove and Carolan and is a 10 minute walk or 5-minute drive.

 Burlingame Park is “Old Burlingame.”
 Its tree-lined streets and gracious homes date from the time of the city’s incorporation and before.
 In 1893, the Burlingame Country Club formed around 5 English Tudor style “cottages” built for vacationers’ use in 1892.
 Two of those homes still stand in their original location just north of St. Paul’s Episcopal Church.
 The street names here reveal some of the area’s history: Francis Newlands is the man credited with forming the Burlingame Country Club.
 William Sharon was Newlands’ father-in-law.
 Together with William Ralston, Sharon built San Francisco’s Palace Hotel.
 The hotel maintained a dairy farm west of El Camino Real across from the present day Safeway store on Howard Avenue.
 You can walk this neighborhood and imagine the polo ponies and fox hunting hounds that were once housed here.
 The entire neighborhood is within easy walking distance to the shops and restaurants on Burlingame Avenue.